 Date: July 2, 2018

-Fringe 2018 runs July 4th – July 15th with some set up occurring from June 29th onwards.
-The Fringe Patio, at the Scadding Court Community Centre, 707 Dundas Street West (encompassing the Scadding Court Parking Lot and the Hockey Rink adjacent) and will be open from 5pm – 2am Monday – Friday, noon – 4am on Saturdays and noon – 2am on Sundays.
+Fringe 2019 runs July 3rd – July 14th with some set up occurring from June 29th onwards.
+The Fringe Patio, at the Scadding Court Community Centre, 707 Dundas Street West (encompassing the Scadding Court Parking Lot and the Hockey Rink adjacent) and will be open from noon – 2am Monday – Friday, noon – 4am on Saturdays and noon – 2am on Sundays.

 The site is comprised of our Main Festival box office, an outdoor stage, food vendors, arts and crafts vendors and two bars.
 The Fringe Patio features early evening outdoor entertainment ranging from family style entertainers, local indie bands, comedy nights and artist run cabarets.